 This grilled, sweet tea brined pork tenderloin is an amazingly simple and delicious weeknight dinner!
 It only takes about 15 minutes of active prep/cooking!
+Scroll down for video.

 Those of you who know me well know that this blog is chicken thighs and pork shoulder, not chicken breasts and pork tenderloin.
 I am a firm believer in a couple of principles: (1) fat is flavor; and (2) moderation is the key to eating whatever you want.
 I decided a long time ago that I was willing to eat a little bit less of something if I thought it tasted better or had a better texture than the thing that I could eat more of.

 Did that even make sense?
 I feel like I was ramblinnnnng.
 Sorry about that.
 It happens sometimes.